U.S. Transportation Secretary Elaine L. Chao Announces Availability of More Than $900 Million for Infrastructure Investments Across America

 INFRA advances a grant program established in the FAST Act of 2015 to help rebuild America’s aging infrastructure.
 INFRA utilizes selection criteria that promote projects with national and regional economic vitality goals while leveraging non-federal funding to increase the total investment by state, local, and private partners.
 The program also incentivizes project sponsors to pursue innovative strategies, including public-private partnerships.
 INFRA promotes the incorporation of innovative technology, such as broadband deployment and intelligent transportation systems, that will improve our transportation system.
 INFRA will also hold recipients accountable for their performance in project delivery and operations.

-The Department will make awards under the INFRA program to both large and small projects.
+The Department will make awards under the INFRA program to large and small projects.
 For a large project, the INFRA grant must be at least $25 million.
 For a small project, the grant must be at least $5 million.
-For each fiscal year of INFRA funds, 10% of available funds are reserved for small projects.
+For each fiscal year of INFRA funds, 10 percent of available funds are reserved for small projects.

 INFRA grants may be used to fund a variety of components of an infrastructure project, however, the Department is specifically focused on projects in which the local sponsor is significantly invested and is positioned to proceed rapidly to construction.
 Eligible INFRA project costs may include: reconstruction, rehabilitation, acquisition of property (including land related to the project and improvements to the land), environmental mitigation, construction contingencies, equipment acquisition, and operational improvements directly related to system performance.